graevy/graevy.github.io/content/posts/roms.md

 ### What's rooting/Should I stay rooted?

 Phone manufacturers don't easily give you full (root) access to your phone.
 You can break things easily, it's a security nightmare[^10], and you can remove their data collection/bloatware.
-If you break things correctly, you can edit your device firmware[^11], culminating in a custom OS.
+If you ask nicely, or sometimes force your way in, you can edit your operating system via your device firmware[^11].

-After we've patched together our new OS, we then decide whether or not it's worth exposing root to ourselves/our apps.
+After patching together our edited OS, we must decide whether to expose root access to our apps/our self.

 Reasons to stay rooted:
 - root-only package managers and apps